-This report both underscores the very real adaptation of our culture and points to gaps and shortcomings.
-In other words, while it marks our progress, it more importantly establishes a new baseline to guide the Museum’s ongoing dialogue about what’s next.
+The data both underscores the very real adaptation of our culture and points to gaps and shortcomings.
+In other words, while it marks our progress, it more importantly establishes a baseline to guide the Museum‘s ongoing dialogue about what‘s next.

 We certainly do not have all the answers.
 We understand that there is progress that is not “graphable.”
 And we‘re aware that we‘ve not achieved the full measure of change to which we aspire.

 However, we will continue steadfastly toward our goal of being a place where all Atlanta is comfortable coming together.
 Achieving that will take continuous focus and the relentless reinforcement of inclusivity as integral to everything we do.